rzajac/esp-dev-env/README.md

 git subtree it became cumbersome.

-The obvious solution was to create build system and directory structure which allows / simplifies code sharing.
-Projects using this strategy don't have all the libraries as part of their repositories but instead use build system based on CMake install and find them.
+The obvious solution was to create build system and directory structure which allows code sharing.
+Projects using this strategy don't have all the libraries as part of their repositories but instead use build system based on CMake to install and find them.
 The process of finding, configuring and managing the build of the software is fully delegated to CMake plus few utility scripts which are described later in this document.